cmsflash/cmsflash.github.io/index.md

 - Jan.
 2019 - May 2019.
 - *Assisting George Mitcheson, Guest Lecturer, Department of Computer Science, The University of Hong Kong*
+- Developed a Django server as the external HR server for student projects and deployed the server on [Heroku](https://gibice-hrserver.herokuapp.com/).

 # Other Projects